Is Your Local Business Invisible Online? Discover Local Buzz! [Infographic]

 Based on the trends above, you’ll see that consumers are no longer dependent on print listings and other traditional media to find businesses they need.
 They are using the Internet and their mobile devices to quickly locate shops.
 In fact, a survey by Ipsos found that 61% of global Internet users are doing their research before making a purchase.

-Aside from traditional search engines like Google, prospects are using tools like Google Places, Facebook Places, and Foursquare.
+Aside from traditional search engines like Google, prospects are using tools like Google My Business, Facebook Places, and Foursquare.
 Local Buzz is a service that optimises your presence in these location-based web properties.
 Through Local Buzz, you can ensure your business is optimised for local business listings, maps of major search engines, and the sites mentioned earlier.

 And frankly, if your competitors are as interested in success as you are, they will be optimising their business for these increasingly popular tools as well — if they haven't already.